Mohnblumentau/Mohnblumentau.github.io/_projects/5_project.md

 layout: page
 title: Marvelous
 description: A WebService Mashup theming Marvel using multiple APIs
-img: assets/img/1.jpg
+img: assets/img/Marvelous/Marvelous.PNG
 importance: 3
 category: bachelor
 ---

-This projects goal is to connect different information sources regarding Marvel and the then upcoming release of Avengers: Infinity War and display this data for the user onto one single webpage.
+This projects' goal is to connect different information sources regarding Marvel and the then upcoming release of Avengers: Infinity War and display this data for the user onto one single webpage.
 Used APIs: Marvel Comics API, YouTube Data API, Google Places API and (former) Twitter API.
 The website was implemented using Node.js, Angular TypeScript and MongoDB.

 <div class="row">